wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

    Lxvii)  experimentVariationUrl1            -   Text to be used as 'VariationUrl1' which is a optional parameter while creating an experiment.
    Lxviii) experimentVariationName2           -   Text to be used as 'VariationName2' which is a mandatory parameter while creating an experiment.
    Lxix)   experimentVariationUrl2            -   Text to be used as 'VariationUrl2' which is a optional parameter while creating an experiment.
-   Lxx)    experimenteditableInGaUi           -   Text to be used as 'editableInGaUi' while updating an experiment with optional parameters.(Make sure to use a boolean value).
+   Lxx)    experimentEditableInGaUi           -   Text to be used as 'editableInGaUi' while updating an experiment with optional parameters.(Make sure to use a boolean value).
-   Lxxi)   experimentdescription              -   Text to be used as 'description' while updating an experiment with optional parameters.
+   Lxxi)   experimentDescription              -   Text to be used as 'description' while updating an experiment with optional parameters.
    Lxxii)  experimentUpdatedName              -   Text to be used as 'Name' while updating an experiment with mandatory parameters.
    Lxxiii) experimentUpdatedStatus            -   Text to be used as 'Status' while updating an experiment with mandatory parameters.(Make sure to use the value 'RUNNING' as the status).
-   Lxxiv)  experimentUpdateddescription       -   Text to be used as 'Description' while updating an experiment with mandatory parameters.
+   Lxxiv)  experimentUpdatedDescription       -   Text to be used as 'Description' while updating an experiment with mandatory parameters.
    Lxxv)   experimentUpdatedVariationName     -   Text to be used as 'VariationName' while updating an experiment with optional parameters.
-   Lxxvi)  experimentUpdatededitableInGaUi    -   Text to be used as 'editableInGaUi' while updating an experiment with optional parameters.
+   Lxxvi)  experimentUpdatdEditableInGaUi    -    Text to be used as 'editableInGaUi' while updating an experiment with optional parameters.
 (Make sure to use a boolean value).

    Note  :  Make sure to delete the adWords link after each test execution.